Municue

 #74Authorizes settlement of the lawsuit Becka Anton v.
 City of Dallas (Cause No. DC-25-00960) for an amount not to exceed $90,000, financed from the Liability Reserve Fund.

-#75The City authorizes settlement of two related lawsuits brought by Katrina Ahrens against the Dallas Police Association and the City, for a combined total not to exceed $2,800,000, funded from the Liability Reserve Fund.
+#75Authorizes settlement of two related lawsuits, Ahrens v.
+Dallas Police Association and Ahrens v.
+City of Dallas, for a total not to exceed $2,800,000.00, funded from the Liability Reserve Fund.

 #76Authorize a five-year cooperative purchasing agreement with Iron Mountain Information Management, LLC through the OMNIA Partners cooperative for commercial records storage, retrieval, and reference services for the City Secretary's Office at an estimated cost of $2,269,444.48.